Costco Chicken Street Taco Kit - Pros & Cons + Taste Tips

 The Tortilla is Too Thick

-The chicken is fine and will do well in this taco.
+The Costco chicken meat is fine and will do well in this taco kit.
 I also have no problem with the shredded cheese, which appears to be from Costco’s Mexican-style blend of shredded cheese, which can be found in the frozen food aisles.

 Say No to Coleslaw

-The big authenticity killer is going to be the coleslaw.
+The big authenticity killer of the Costco tacos is going to be the coleslaw.
 Street tacos do not have coleslaw as a topping; coleslaw is usually found in baja style fish tacos.

 Typically, a street taco will consist of meat and is topped with onions, cilantro, and salsa.